 Botany in Southern Illinois

-What's it like to live in Carbondale, attend Southern Illinois University, and be a student in the Department of Plant Biology?
+What's it like to live in Carbondale, attend Southern Illinois University, and be a student in the Plant Biology program?
 The purpose of this web page is to showcase some of the unique Natural Areas found in the Southern Illinois region.
 From this, it is hoped that you will see how our department is an ideal place to pursue botanical study.